johnwesterman/illumio_core/README.md

 ```
 Author: John Westerman, Illumio, Inc.
-Serial number for this document is 20211004104532;
+Serial number for this document is 20220714163343;
-Version 2021.11
+Version 2022.07
-Monday November 08, 2021 13:25
+Thursday July 14, 2022 16:33

 Things I changed:
 1. Minor updates to a few sections.
-2. Highlighting for easier read.
+2. Highlighting for easier reading/referencing.
-3. More information and clarity on setting up VEN compatibility Matrix.
+3. Removal of CentOS 6 reference.
+Time to move on.
+4. Moved certificate setup, checking, validation to it's own markdown file.
+5. Separated commands making copy/paste easier.
+6. Combined commands where it made sense.
+7. Moved pairing, pairing options and hardening the PCE to their own markdown files and linked them in this document.
+8. Worked to shorten the document to net out the most commonly used cases for set, running, upgrading and resetting a PCE environment.
 ```

 ## Install base packages